Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/README.md

   Wait till command line is prompted, like "opendaylight-user@root>".
   Copy into the command line the following lines.
   Each command needs some time.
 Time to complete, about 5 minutes.
-  If there are problems (exceptions) do in line by line.
+  If there are problems (exceptions) do it line by line.

     feature:install odl-netconf-topology
     feature:install odl-netconf-connector-all